-Viva Technology is big, but the CES in Las Vegas is THE event for high-tech companies worldwide.
-Last year much of it was concerned with IoT.
+Viva Technology is big, but the CES in Las Vegas is THE event for high-tech companies worldwide, much of it was concerned with IoT.
 AT Kearney says that the European Union will add 7% to its GDP by 2025 thanks to IoT.
 This amounts to an extra trillion dollars, about the size of Mexico’s annual GDP.

-US companies dominate the CES, but the next biggest contingent in the start-up section was that of the croissant-chomping French — with the pub-crawling Brits and beer-swilling Germans not too far behind.
+US companies dominate the CES, but the next biggest contingent in the start-up section is often that of the croissant-chomping French — with the pub-crawling Brits and beer-swilling Germans not too far behind.
 France has more business start-ups than anywhere else in Europe.
-It has the largest number of fast-growing technology firms in Europe, according to Deloitte.
+It has the largest number of fast-growing technology firms there as well, according to Deloitte.
 A strong dollar, a huge domestic market and good marketing skills are the hallmarks of US businesses.

 If you are a US business that wants to purchase complementary or innovative technology, consider approaching balkanized Europe where the business culture is similar to yours (but the food is better).